 Amsterdam, 10th of April 2018 – “Governments of the Industrial World, you weary giants of flesh and steel, I come from Cyberspace, the new home of Mind.
 On behalf of the future, I ask you of the past to leave us alone.
 You are not welcome among us.
 You have no sovereignty where we gather”.
 With this famous paragraph, John Perry Barlow (R.I.P.) starts his renowned Declaration of Independence of Cyberspace in 1996.

-Barlow expected that the internet “would create a civilisation of the mind, more humane and fair than the world your governments have made before”.
+Barlow expected that the internet “would create a civilization of the mind, more humane and fair than the world your governments have made before”.
 Little did he know.

 The internet as we know it nowadays is not always as civilised as we’d want it to be.
 And that’s a huge understatement.
 Andrew Keens book The Internet Is Not the Answer joins a number of recent books by critics who are also trying to wake us from the nightmare into which we have been sleepwalking.
 Far from being the “answer” to society’s problems, Keen argues, the internet is at the root of many of them.